 I am amazed and honored that Drop the Blanket is the most read Christmas blog on one of the most read Christian websites, that it has been used in Christmas Eve sermons across the globe, and it seems to be entering the realm of Christmas tradition for many people.
 But my true desire is for it to become a daily reminder of how we can live and handle fear everyday, especially when it is hard to do so.

-As for my story, this year started off great but quickly turned frighteningly difficult.
-Proverbial rugs have been pulled out from underneath me, and I have experienced unforeseen changes, fear and uncertainty about the future.
-Yet I will trust in the God who can raise the dead, and came to earth to save us from our sins and our fears.
+As for my story, this year started off frighteningly difficult.
+Proverbial rugs have been pulled out from underneath me, and my family experienced unforeseen changes, fear and uncertainty about the future.
+Yet we continued to trust in the God who can raise the dead, and came to earth to save us from our sins and our fears.
 The future is in his hands, and it always has been.

-For many of us it has been a year of natural disaster, with many still far from recovered from the damage wrought by storms larger than any we have seen before.
-The gulf coast, where I live, is still reeling and it may be years before things are ‘back to normal’.
+For many of us it has been a year of natural disaster, with many still far from recovered from damage wrought by storms larger than any we have seen before, and fires larger than we could imagine.

 But nonetheless, letting go of that security blanket every day is important.
 Trusting that Christ is bigger than the things that we are afraid of is important.
 Releasing fear and grasping to faith is important.
 I need to do it.
 We all need to do it, and we will all be better for it.